 If you're like over 53 million other Americans, running is your sport of choice.
-And whether you hit the trails, hills, treadmill, or any other surface indoors or out, research shows that you can gain some advantages simply by engaging in regular chiropractic care.
-Chiropractic Board of Clinical Nutrition works with many runners in our chiropractic office serving Palm Beach Gardens, FL, and the scientific literature on chiropractic affirms that we see with our patients.
+And whether you hit the trails, hills, treadmill, or any other surface indoors or out, research shows that you may gain some advantages simply by engaging in regular chiropractic care.
+Chiropractic Board of Clinical Nutrition works with many runners in our chiropractic office serving New York, NY, and the scientific literature on chiropractic affirms that we see with our patients.

 Plus, most elite athletes recognize the advantages of chiropractic care, so even our world's finest competitors realize the benefits this type of treatment offers.
 For example, Olympic-level runners such as Usain Bolt, Meb Keflezighi, Marla Runyan, and Alicia Shay have made chiropractic care part of their regular training regimen.

 Let us help keep you moving.
-Give Chiropractic Board of Clinical Nutrition a call today at (561) 320-2852 for information about appointments in Palm Beach Gardens, FL.
+Give Chiropractic Board of Clinical Nutrition a call today at (917) 450-8125 for information about appointments in New York, NY.

 Sandell J, Palmgren PJ, Björndahl L. Effect of chiropractic treatment on hip extension ability and running velocity among young male running athletes.
 Journal of Chiropractic Medicine 2008;7(2):39-47.